Russian Twitter trolls exploited key election moments

 "The last presidential #debate starts soon.
 So let's discuss #RejectedDebateTopics," the troll wrote.
 Moments earlier they had referred to it as a "hashtag game" that was "hosted" by "GiselleEvns," another of the Russian troll accounts.

-Later that day over 600 Twitter users, who were not on the list of trolls and may have included authentic Americans, added hundreds of their own twists to #RejectedDebateTopics, like "Which diagnosis fits Donald, sociopath or narcissistic personality disorder," "Good places to hide emails" and "Knock knock... who's there?
-Interrupting cow."
+Later that day over 600 other Twitter users, who may have included authentic Americans, added hundreds of their own twists to the hashtag.

 Twitter didn't respond to NBC News requests to confirm whether the hashtag had "trended" for other users and appeared in a box that would have promoted it to new users.